What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 If the book has multiple characters, you could also ask other grown-ups or kids to join you.
 Pick a short story to read in a round-robin fashion, and then everyone chooses a character to play.

-Adding more readers into the mix can be even more fun and helpful for your child, as they’ll have the chance to join a special community of readers.
+Adding more readers to the mix can be even more fun and helpful for your child, as they’ll have the chance to join a special community of readers.

 But, again, this is completely optional!
 You and your little one can have just as much fun with only each other goofing around, perhaps using silly voices and exaggerated motions to make the story and characters hop off the page and into your home.